-Francesca Piazzoni is lecturer in Landscape and Urban Design at the School of Architecture, University of Liverpool.
-Her research focuses on the politics of public space, immigrant urbanisms, critical heritage, as well as the history and theory of urban design.
-She holds a Ph.D. in Urban Planning from the University of Southern California, a Ph.D. in Architecture and Urbanism from IUAV University of Venice, and a Master of Architecture from Sapienza University of Rome.
-Before joining LSA, Francesca served as a teacher and researcher at UCLA for the Urban Humanities (Mellon) Initiative in Los Angeles, at the Tongji Urban Planning and Design Institute in Shanghai, and at the Vilnius Technical University.
+Francesca Piazzoni is a lecturer at the University of Liverpool, School of Architecture.
+Her research explores the politics of public space with a focus on design justice, insurgent urbanisms, and critical heritage.
+Piazzoni holds a Ph.D. in Urban Planning from the University of Southern California, a Ph.D. in Architecture from IUAV University of Venice, and a Master of Architecture s.c.l. from Sapienza University of Rome.

-Francesca's first book titled "The Real Fake: Authenticity and the Production of Space" (Fordham University Press, 2018) analyzes how ideas of "the authentic" affect the production of space while excluding vulnerable groups in Thames Town, the British-themed new town of Shanghai.
+Another strand of Piazzoni's research examines the social and political implications of authenticity.
+A licensed architect, Francesca started interrogating authenticity by practicing in China, Lithuania, and Italy, an experience that prompted her to complicate Western-European constructs of "real" and "fake."
+Along other projects on this topic, Piazzoni's first book titled "The Real Fake: Authenticity and the Production of Space" (Fordham University Press, 2018) analyzes how ideas of "the authentic" exclude underprivileged groups in Thames Town, the British-themed new town of Shanghai.